manuflores/bio_tda/tda/README.md

 ### Topological Data Analysis

-Software module with wrapper functions to make topological data analysis in Python.
+Software module with wrapper functions for TDA in Python.